-4.6 Part-time Work Schedules for people 65 and over
+4.4 Part-Time Work Schedules for People 65 and Over

-Requests to reduce hours to 21 hours per week from Employees who are 65 years old or older and who have worked for LS-NYC for 25 years or more will only be denied because of office or program needs.
+Requests to reduce hours to twenty-one (21) hours per week from Employees who are 65 years old or older and who have worked for LSNYC for twenty-five (25) years or more will only be denied because of office or program needs.
 Permission for and rescission of a part-time work schedule shall be in the discretion of the Project Director subject to the limitation regarding program need and shall not be arbitrable.
-However, if a Project Director determines, based on office or program needs that the part time schedule should be rescinded, the affected employee will be given no less than one month's notice of the date the employee is expected to return to full-time work.
-If the employee declines the full-time position, the employee will have the option of accepting a lay-off with recall rights and no retirement benefits under §5.8 or of accepting a lay-off with no recall rights and with retirement benefits under §5.8.
+However, if a Project Director determines, based on office or program needs that the part-time schedule should be rescinded, the affected employee will be given no less than one month's notice of the date the employee is expected to return to full-time work.
+If the employee declines the full-time position, the employee will have the option of accepting a layoff with recall rights and no retirement benefits under §5.7.

-4.7 Holidays
+4.5 Holidays